that-fela/compsys726_pokemon_agent/README.md

 # Implementing your Pokemon Environment
 Your Pokemon Environment will be fully implemented in ***pyboy_environment/environments/pokemon/tasks/brock.py***.
 The goal is to determine a suitable state representation for an agent to learn from, a suitable set of actions, and a suitable reward function to enable the agent to learn to complete the task of beating the first gym leader Brock.
-It should be noted that this is a ***very difficult task***, and it is not expected that everyone (or anyone...) will achieve this goal entirely.

-The core objective is to consider what information is required from the agent, and to get hands on experience using machine learning to solve a complex task.
-Your exploraiton into solving this problem will provide key insights into the material - which you will demonstrate in the report by explaining how you approached solving this complex task with reinforcement learning and what you experienced along the way.

 ## Task Brock (brock.py)
 You are free to modify and expand the class inside of ***pyboy_environment/environments/pokemon/tasks/brock.py*** and add additional features/functions required to implement your environment.
 This is not best coding practice but it makes the lecturers lives easier.